 Cravings aren’t actually the little devil on your shoulder trying to make you give in to temptation.

 Sometimes they’re just a little nudge from your body trying to tell you something.

 Don’t be afraid to listen.

-You can read more about my thoughts on nutrition, stress and metabolism in my eBook The Nourished Metabolism.
-No gimmicks, just a balanced perspective on how you can improve your metabolic health.
+No gimmicks or magic pills, just a balanced perspective on how you can improve your metabolic health with simple changes to your diet and lifestyle.
 Click here to check it out.

 Need some peanut butter recipes to kick your cravings?
 Here are some good ones:

 - Peanut Butter Cheesecake Brownies

 - Peanut Butter Stuffed Potatoes (Yes, you read that right!)